chaoss/augur/docs/setup/installing-augur.md

 1. The Dev branch is actively being developed, and these instructions are evolving
 2. [This is the most current version of our server deployment instruction for the front end](./augur-deployment.md)

+## Updating you Build

+After updating your augur files, you will have to update your build to reflect these changes.
+Here is a series of commands that will do that.

+(Note.
+Run these commands in your root `augur` directory)

+1. `make clean`
+2. `pip install -e .`
+3. `python setup.py install`

+Once these have been run, your backend should be updated to the most recent version of your `augur` files.